 One tough guy (not by facial expressions though) and a sweet innocent girl fall in love with each other.
 The shirtless guy fights with the girl's 'bad man' daddy and his goons.
 The girl at little intervals shows off her curvy waist.
 Is it all that today's audience wants to watch in a movie?
 Well, the answer is certainly a big NO.

-The movie Heropanti is actually all about the age old love tale where two lovers have to face a strong opposition from the girl's angry daddy and the couple eventually fight all the odds only to live happily ever after.
+The movie Heropanti is actually all about the age-old love tale where two lovers have to face a strong opposition from the girl's angry daddy and the couple eventually fight all the odds only to live happily ever after.

-Although, Tiger was impressive with his high-flying action stunts (followed by an unusual cute smile on the camera after each kick and punch), Tiger definitely has a long way to go when in comes to acting and attaining the necessary charm of a Bollywood actor.
+Although Tiger was impressive with his high-flying action stunts (followed by an unusual cute smile on the camera after each kick and punch), he definitely has a long way to go when in comes to acting and attaining the necessary charm of a Bollywood actor.
 The heroine on the other side has very little to show off in the film other than some tears rolling down her cheeks and occasionally her smooth waist.

-In a nut shell, the movie Heropanti is not just an ideal debut for both Tiger and Kriti, while it's most likely to leave the audience with the question, "What was so heroic in Heropanti?"
+In a nut-shell, the movie Heropanti is not just an ideal debut for both Tiger and Kriti, while it's most likely to leave the audience with the question, "What was so heroic in Heropanti?"

 Fight For Love

 Heropanti is produced by Sajid Nadiadwala and directed by Sabbir Khan.

 Tiger Shroff happens to be trained in martial arts and he is most comfortable in doing action scenes.

 The Smile Of Love

 Heropanti is a love story in which Tiger plays the role of a tough boy next door, while Kriti is the daughter of a powerful goon.